 SULs are either responsible for or support some ongoing and recurring specific activities, including the responsibility to:

-- In MiWorkspace units, collaborate with IIA's Unit Security Service to resolve issues identified in a variety of IIA-generated reports, such as the data loss prevention report.
+- In MiWorkspace units, collaborate with IA's Unit Security Service to resolve issues identified in a variety of IIA-generated reports, such as the data loss prevention report.

 - Work with unit leadership to answer annual Internal Controls IT security certification question.